AlexAriasL/milestone1_ramones/README.md

 ## UX & Design
-The main concern was  for the site to be an accurate reflection of the DIY/unpolished style Ramones.
+The main concern was for the site to be an accurate reflection of the DIY/unpolished style that characterized the Ramones.
-Becuae of this, we opted for a stripped down look and fonts that emulate handwiting. he idea was to replicate handwritten notes on a notebook or scrap of paper.
+Becuae of this, we opted for a stripped down look and fonts that emulate handwiting.
+The idea was to replicate handwritten notes on a notebook or scrap of paper.
 Furthermore, we wanted the site to be simple, clear an direct.
 In terms of colours, we opted for a pallete made up of black, a few shades and tints of purple (navbar and different heders) and yellow (to emphasize the socia media links).